 Constituents in water disperse as they move downstream, some lagging along blanks and in pools while others near the surface in the center of flow move more rapidly.
 Thus, the constituents may be spread out over a considerable reach of river by the time they have moved significantly downstream.
 During low flows, constituents tend to spread out over great distances and remain in a given reach of the river for long periods.
-During high flows, constituents tend to spread out over great distances to spread out more slowly and pass through a given reach of the river more quickly.
+During high flows, constituents tend to spread out more slowly and pass through a given reach of the river more quickly.